 Desert Driving and Sandboarding

 Egypt is a fantastic place to do some serious off-road driving and the desert is an incredibly beautiful place.
-There’s nothing quite like driving through the desert and experiencing these magnificent vast and empty places – and especially the amazing star lit night sky!
+There’s nothing quite like driving through the desert and experiencing these magnificent vast and empty places; and especially the amazing starlit night sky!
 The Western Desert – with the Bahariyya, Kharga and Dakhla Oases are top spots for some 4×4 desert driving and you could consider a bit of cross-desert camel trekking too.
-To the Northwest of Egypt is isolated Siwa Oasis and it’s also close to The Great Sand Sea too which is a great place to sandboard.
+To the northwest of Egypt is the isolated Siwa Oasis.
+And it’s also close to The Great Sand Sea, which is a brillaint place to sandboard.

 Many thanks to Dave Gregory for contributing this article to THE INSIDE TRACK.
 Are there any other hidden gems and unusual activities in Egypt that you would recommend?
 We’d be happy to arrange an adventure and cultural tour to Egypt for you, but in case you are looking for a quick Red Sea beach getaway – try TUI who often have cheap charter flight details to resorts like Sharm-el-Sheikh.